LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 Contributions should be made available under the Logtalk license without any additional terms or conditions.
-Contributions using other licensing terms may also be distributed with Logtalk with the understanding that the terms of their use depends solely on the authors chosen licensing terms and may require a separate, independent, agreement between users and authors.
+Contributions using other licensing terms may also be distributed with Logtalk with the understanding that the terms of their use depends solely on the authors chosen license terms and may require a separate, independent, agreement between users and authors.